laurentperrinet/laurentperrinet.github.io/content/publication/vacher-16/index.md

   density.
 The log-likelihoods are finally essential for the construction of a Bayesian inference framework.
 We use the model to probe speed perception in humans psychophysically using zoom-like changes in stimulus spatial frequency content.
-The likelihood is contained within the genera-tive model and we chose a slow speed prior consistent with previous literature.
+The likelihood is contained within the generative model and we chose a slow speed prior consistent with previous literature.
 We then validated the fitting process of the model using synthesized data.
 The human data replicates previous findings that relative perceived speed is positively biased by spatial frequency increments.
 The effect cannot be